wp-plugins/revisionary/readme.txt

 == Changelog ==

 = 1.1.5-dev =
+* BugFix : Markup error in Revisions Manager for Administrators / Editors, especially noticeable in WP 3.2
 * BugFix : "save as pending revision" checkbox in Publish metabox caused formatting error with IE9
 * BugFix : Previews did not display post thumbnail or other meta data
 * BugFix : Previews could not be displayed for past revisions